First Libor jury trial delayed in London

+* Said on Saturday FY net loss 6.5 million euros versus loss 95,788 euros year ago

-LONDON The London trial of Tom Hayes, a former UBS (UBS.N) and Citigroup (C.N) trader who is the first person in the world to face a jury trial over allegations of a conspiracy to rig Libor interest rates, has been delayed by two weeks.
+LONDON May 6 The London trial of Tom Hayes, a former UBS and Citigroup trader who is the first person in the world to face a jury trial over allegations of a conspiracy to rig Libor interest rates, has been delayed by two weeks.

 The Serious Fraud Office (SFO) said on Wednesday the high-profile trial at London's Southwark Crown Court, that had been due to begin on May 11, would now open on May 26.
 It is scheduled to last 10 to 12 weeks.